 - there is a need for an order to be made.

 *The Office of the Public Advocate defines mental capacity / mental incapacity on their website.

 Appointing an administrator

-An administrator may be an individual (eg a relative, friend, solicitor or accountant) or an organisation (eg Public Trustee or other trustee company).
-An administrator is legally responsible for making all, or some of, a protected person's financial and legal decisions.
+An administrator may be a relative, friend, solicitor or accountant or an organisation like the Public Trustee or other trustee company.
+They are legally responsible for making some or all of a protected person's financial and legal decisions.
 This includes decisions about the person's income and property.

 In deciding who should be appointed, the Tribunal considers: